-- A. The Company did not have any contingent commitments at December 31, 2018 or 2017. - B. The Company did not have any contingent assessments at December 31, 2018 or 2017. - C. The Company did not have any gain contingencies at December 31, 2018 or 2017. - D. The Company did not have any claims related extra contractual obligation and bad faith losses stemming from lawsuits at December 31, 2018 or 2017. - E. The Company did not have any joint and several liability arrangements at December 31, 2018 or 2017. - F. Various liabilities arise in the normal course of the Company's business and have been recorded.
+The Company did not have any contingent assessments at December 31, 2019 or 2018.

+C. The Company did not have any gain contingencies at December 31, 2019 or 2018.

+D. The Company did not have any claims related extra contractual obligation and bad faith losses stemming from lawsuits at December 31, 2019 or 2018.

+E. The Company did not have any joint and several liability arrangements at December 31, 2019 or 2018.

+F. Various liabilities arise in the normal course of the Company's business and have been recorded.
 In the opinion of management, any ultimate contingent losses will not have a material adverse effect on the Company's future results of operations and financial position.
 The Company, to the best of its knowledge, has no assets that it considers impaired that are not already recorded in the Company's books.